 Neighbors Helping Neighbors is a great program because it benefits the working poor.
 If an obstacle gets in their way, we’re here to help them get through it.
 This is a great safety net to help them remain afloat during tough times.

-Mary Reid, MSSA, LISW-SCSSMV Manager of Mission Services
+Mary Reid, MSSA, LISW-SCSSMV Director of Social Services (Dayton)

 Neighbors Helping Neighbors is Catholic Social Services’ utility assistance program.
 The idea is that people who can normally make ends meet sometimes fall behind financially due to unusual and unexpected circumstances.

 The Neighbors Helping Neighbors (NHN) program can provide limited funds for households that are unable to pay the bill for their electric, gas or water service, and who will be able to get financially back on track with just this small bit of assistance.

 Those seeking help call the NHN hotline and go through a screening process to see if they qualify for the program.
 If approved, they come to CSSMV and work with a case manager to set financial goals and a household budget.
 The intent is for the client to continue making financial progress beyond the month of the utility assistance.